Table of Contents

 Teamwork and collaboration are negatively impacted

-Avoiding certain team members seems to be validated as a concern, as 31% of U.S. workers report being treated badly or even harassed at work because of their political views.
+Avoiding certain team members seems to be a valid concern, as 31% of U.S. workers report being treated badly or even harassed at work because of their political views.
 A rise in claims of discriminatory behavior and decision-making can also occur as people seek to understand why their contributions were downplayed, or their ideas dismissed or not approved.

 Freedom of speech is not guaranteed at private employers